-Written for both the outdoor and indoor gardener, the book offers a wealth of information about developing and maintaining every conceivable type of garden and includes construction methods and maintenance tips.
-Part 1 focuses on outdoor gardening while Part 2 deals with indoor plants and their decorative properties.
-Replete with inspiring photographs, maintenance methods, and indoor plant care.
+Written for both the outdoor and indoor gardener, Brookes offers a wealth of information about developing and maintaining every conceivable type of garden and includes construction methods and maintenance tips.
+Part one focuses on outdoor gardening, while part two deals with indoor plants and their decorative properties.
+Replete with inspiring photographs, maintenance methods and indoor plant care.

 - The New Garden: How to Design, Build and Plant Your Garden with Nature in Mind

 Indispensable practical advice on how to work in harmony with nature at every stage of your garden’s development—from the basic design and selection of materials for hard features, to choosing and positioning plant communities and introducing garden art.
 Illuminating photographs, charts and garden plans.